mathix420/vuito/docs/content/en/index.md

 Simple, lightweight, isomorphic, template-based validation library.

+If you want to see a demo of this library, go to [the demo section](/demo).

-If you want to play with the library, you can do so [right here](https://runkit.com/mathix420/vuito-example).
+And if you want to play with the library, you can do so [right here](https://runkit.com/mathix420/vuito-example).

 ## Installation